spikes012/jekyll-now/_posts/2018-09-21-Template-Blog.md

   </tr>
   <tr>
     <td>Independence</td>
-    <td>I was able to quickly set up the boxes.</td>
+    <td>It took us time to set up the boxes as we had never used them before.</td>
   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>Using our past experiences with the breadboards to our use.</td>
+    <td></td>
   </tr>
   <tr>
     <td>Engagement</td>
-    <td>Using the Fuze Boxes and getting on with our work.</td>
+    <td>Trying hard to make the Breadboard work.</td>
   </tr>
   <tr>
     <td>What could have gone better in your learning?</td>
     <td></td>
   </tr>
   <tr>
-    <td>I could have read the instructions better and understood the task that was set as me and my partner were blatantly doing what the Fuze box instructions told us to do instead of the work instructions.</td>
+    <td>We were trying and figuring out how to use the Fuze Boxes so we were just testing everything on the boxes and having fun.</td>
     <td></td>
   </tr>
   <tr>